 QuickBooks time tracking for field crews

-Clox tracks the hours all week and hands you a file QuickBooks can read.
+Clox tracks your team's hours all week and hands you a file QuickBooks can read.
 This post walks through exactly how that export works, what lands in the file, and the one-time setup.
 A quick note before we start.
 This is about getting time into QuickBooks, the accounting product, for payroll and job costing.
-It is not about QuickBooks Time, which is a separate tracker.
+It's not about QuickBooks Time, which is a separate tracker.
 If you already use QuickBooks for your books, this is for you.

 How the export works